 Join Peter Beerits for an insider tour of his sculptural, historical, ever-evolving village (approx 40 min).
+Select Sundays at 1 PM through the summer/fall season.
 Donations welcome.

 When I was in graduate school is Southern California, half a life-